IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 For an example of how to configure a UID2 mobile SDK, and how to generate tokens using client-side integration for mobile, you can try out the UID2 development app.

-Follow the instructions for the operating system you're using: Android or iOS.
+Follow the instructions for the operating system you're using: Android or iOS. (**GWH__SW is it correct to call these operating systems?
+Or...?**)

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>